harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/email_step.md

 By default, the Email step can only send emails to Harness users.

-To send emails to non-Harness users you must configure your own SMTP server and enable the **Enable Emails to be sent to non-Harness Users** default setting.
+To send emails to non-Harness users, you must configure your own SMTP server and enable the **Enable Emails to be sent to non-Harness Users** default setting.

 :::note Notes

-- The Harness internal SMTP server that is included in your account is not used to email non-Harness users.
+- The Harness internal SMTP server included in your account is not used to email non-Harness users.
 - Only users belonging to a user group with the **Default Setting** permission set to **Edit** can configure the **Enable Emails to be sent to non-Harness Users** default setting.

 :::